telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 rest of standard parsers bundled in NGSI Adapter package.

-DBus and HTTP PhoneHome Service for E2E tests
+D-Bus and HTTP PhoneHome Service for E2E tests
 ---------------------------------------------

 Some E2E test cases have been implemented to check the connection in both